Excelsior-Technologies-Community/flutter_tab_layout/README.md

 A simple Flutter TabLayout widget with Tab Click + Swipe support.

-Ye package clean architecture follow karta hai aur future me easily reusable library ban sakta hai.
+This package follows clean architecture principles and can become a easily reusable library in the future.

 ---
 ## ✨ Features